Styles

 For this starter project, CSS generation is managed by eleventy.js.

-In windty, the previous starter, css was generated with a separate run script in packages.json.
+In the origin starter windty, css was generated with a separate run script in packages.json.
 The default npm start

 was triggering both 11ty and tailwind generation.
 The Postcss configuration was in a separate file.